Getting Started with AbstractCore

 # Set global default

-abstractcore --set-global-default ollama/llama3:8b
+abstractcore --set-global-default ollama/qwen3:4b-instruct

 # Set app-specific defaults

-abstractcore --set-app-default cli ollama qwen3:4b
+abstractcore --set-app-default cli ollama qwen3:4b-instruct

 # Configure API keys (stored in config file)